What Happens If You Have a High Debt-to-Income Ratio? Solutions & Lending Options

 Debt-to-income ratio (DTI) is a percentage of a borrower’s gross monthly income used to pay their debts and other bills.

-Lenders use this number to determine whether or not you can afford to repay your mortgage by demonstrating how risky of a borrower you are.
+Lenders use this number to determine whether or not you can afford to repay your mortgage and evaluate how risky of a borrower you are.
 Low DTI ratios mean that a borrower has a balance of income and debt that allows them to afford a mortgage payment.

 For example, if your DTI is 20%, it tells lenders that only 20% of your income goes toward paying debt, which means you have 80% left over.